-In line with the Ease of Doing Business initiative and following the 2019 World Bank report, Nigeria’s government has launched a app to improve the business climate in the country, especially for the Micro, Small and Medium Enterprises.
+In line with the Ease of Doing Business initiative and following the 2019 World Bank report, Nigeria’s government has launched a

 The Presidential Enabling Business Environment Council (PEBEC) was established in 2016, to oversee the Nigeria business climate reform agenda and reduce bureaucratic constraints to doing business in the country.

 Sub-Saharan Africa is said to have witnessed the largest number of reforms since 2012, with 107 business climate reforms across 40 countries between 2018 and 2019.

 Speaking on the PEBEC app, Minister of Industry, Trade and Investment, Dr. Okechukwu Enelamah, addresses its wider purpose.

 “The importance of the PEBEC app is that it is a tangible tool for achieving the important objectives of better interaction, communication, and feedback mechanism from the users of government services.